2mac/mcmackins.org/about.md

 I currently run Debian GNU/Linux as my primary operating system, though I'm in the process of [switching to OpenBSD](/articles/openbsd.html).
-This server runs Debian GNU/Linux 8 "Jessie" on an OVH VPS.
+This server runs OpenBSD 6.7 on a Vultr VPS.

 My personal computer runs Debian GNU/Linux Sid (rolling release) using the i3 window manager.
 I mostly use Emacs for programming.